 POFW is a traveling National Painting exhibit, originating in Bainbridge, WA and traveling to Los Angeles, New Orleans, Chicago, and New York.

-If you give just $5.00 it will pay for the cost a twenty minute paint session.
+If you give just $5.00, it will pay for the cost of a twenty-minute paint session.

 Donate $15.00 it will help pay for a Giclee print.

 A gift of $25.00 or more will help pay for the cost of screening the premier documentary.

 The goal of POFW is for everyday folk to give back to society individually creating change.

 The PUBLIC realizes the importance of humanizing all people.

 ENDGAME: Empowering women to use their VOICES to heal, and for most, the first time they see themselves in a POSITIVE light.
 All inmate participants will receive a free Giclee copy of their portraits, and each facility will be gifted a copy of the documentary.

 "A portrait interpretation can unlock the mysteries of one's self.
 The incarcerated Woman knows, she's alone in this world.
 No one will stand with her, walk before her, nor defend her.
 Portraits are the windows to mortality." ~Adrienne La Faye~

 “I made my first State prison visit, approved by Superintendent Deborah J. Wofford, of Washington Corrections Center Women, in GIG HABOR, WA, to the facilities on March 7th, 2019.
 After my introduction, I interviewed fourteen lovely women, and heard their life stories.
 I took photos to accurately paint them.
 “As an Artist, It was one of my LIFE'S most empowering experience.”